IgalOgonov/IOFrame_Dev/INSTALL.md

     chmod 777 -R IOFrame (Or whichever name you cloned it under)

-There are probably safer ways to make it work, but this is the fastest, and a threat model where an attacker who compromises your linux VM / Server compromises the whole system is not irrational.
+There are safer ways to make it work, but this is the fastest, and a threat model where an attacker who compromises your linux VM / Server compromises the whole system is not irrational.
-If you do know a safer solution for Linux, feel free to contact me.
+If you do want a safer solution for Linux, feel free to [follow the guide here](https://stackoverflow.com/questions/2900690/how-do-i-give-php-write-access-to-a-directory), or post a quick guide somewhere and send me a link to put here.

 **Apache**
 In order for the routing to work, the following must be true: